 Paul Sherman is a senior attorney with the Institute for Justice.
 He joined the Institute in July 2007 and litigates cutting-edge constitutional cases protecting the First Amendment, economic liberty, property rights and other individual liberties in both federal and state courts.

-Paul’s views and writings on the First Amendment and constitutional law have appeared in traditional media like The New York Times, The Washington Post, The Wall Street Journal, and National Review, and in new media like the Volokh Conspiracy, Reason Hit & Run, Hot Air and IJ’s First Amendment blog, Congress Shall Make No Law.
+Paul is a prolific media writer and his views on the First Amendment and constitutional law have appeared in The New York Times, The Washington Post, The Wall Street Journal, National Law Journal, and other media outlets.

-Paul received his law degree with honors from the George Washington University Law School in 2006.
+Paul received his law degree from the George Washington University Law School in 2006.
 While at GW, he served on the board of the Public Contract Law Journal.
 He earned a master’s degree in political campaigning from the University of Florida in 2003, and bachelor’s degree in political science from the University of Florida in 2001.
-Before coming to the Institute, Paul worked as the associate director of the Center for Competitive Politics, a nonprofit organization that works to educate the public and government leaders on the dangers of campaign finance restrictions, the real impact of money in politics and the benefits of a more free and competitive political system.
+Before coming to the Institute, Paul worked as the associate director of the Center for Competitive Politics.